Thursday, December 13, 2018

 Or

 So, there I am grilling dinner in near darkness on the patio, when I turned to go into the house for a plate.
 As I stepped on a misplaced bungee cord, thinking it was a rattlesnake, I suffered a full body clench that caused me to lose my balance and tumble into the screen door.
-Being somewhat more massive than the door, I proceeded to tear it from it’s track, buckle the aluminum frame and collapse its entirety around my body like a toga, which I wore while laying sprawled out on the dining room floor.
+Being somewhat more massive than the door, I proceeded to tear it from its track, buckle the aluminum frame and collapse its entirety around my body like a toga, which I wore while laying sprawled out on the dining room floor.

 Now, both of these actually happened many years ago.
 I never included either in the Christmas letter, but I think I should have.
 The second is a continued source of laughter for my now adult children, who witnessed the event and have shared it with friends in several countries.